twystd/uhppote-go/README.md

----
+___

-**MOVED**
+**-- RELOCATED --**

-PLEASE NOTE: this project has been relocated to the fork at [https://github.com/uhppoted/uhppoted](https://github.com/uhppoted/uhppoted) and all further development will take place on that fork.
+*PLEASE NOTE: this project has been relocated to the fork at [https://github.com/uhppoted/uhppoted](https://github.com/uhppoted/uhppoted) and all further development will take place on that fork.*

-Apologies for any inconvenience - but the project had outgrown its initial scope as a simple CLI (and there isn't any end in sight :-)) and was rapidly becoming a monster so it seemed better to relocate it to a dedicated place where it could be restructured and future development simplified.
+*Apologies for any inconvenience - but the project had vastly outgrown its initial scope as a simple CLI (and there isn't any end in sight :-)) and was rapidly becoming a monster so it seemed better to relocate it to a dedicated place where it could be restructured and future development simplified.*

----
+___

 # uhppote-go